-At PATTERN, we know how powerful curly hair products can be—just as a poet can turn words into a work of art, hair-loving products like our Scalp Serum can transform your hair into something worth swooning over.
-Strengthen your roots with rosemary oil by PATTERN & become a poem personified.
+At PATTERN, we know how powerful curly hair products can be—just as a poet can turn words into a work of art, hair-loving products like our Scalp Serum can transform your hair type into something worth swooning over.
+Strengthen your roots with rosemary oil hair care products by PATTERN & become a poem personified.

 - Ghasemzadeh Rahbardar, Mahboobeh, and Hossein Hosseinzadeh.
 “Therapeutic effects of rosemary (Rosmarinus officinalis L.) and its active constituents on nervous system disorders.”
 Iranian journal of basic medical sciences vol. 23,9 (2020): 1100-1112. doi:10.22038/ijbms.2020.45269.10541